-Two months ago everyone was gearing up for the New Year with big goals and high hopes of achieving them.
-Unfortunately, only around eight percent of people stick to and succeed at their New Year’s resolutions.
+Two months ago, everyone was gearing up for the new year with big goals and high hopes of achieving them.
+Unfortunately, only around 8% of people stick to and succeed at their New Year’s resolutions.

 It’s reported that those who are successful at meeting their resolutions set goals all year long.

 I’m one of those people who believe that most of us have the opportunity to do anything we want in our lives.
-(There are some cases of extreme poverty and lack of opportunity where this may be an exception.)
-But if you’re willing to work hard and make temporary sacrifices you can create the life you want.
+(There are some cases of extreme poverty and lack of opportunity where there may be an exception.)
+But if you’re willing to work hard and make temporary sacrifices, you can create the life you want.

 Know What You Want